5 Unique Sites to Visit to Understand Gaudi’s Barcelona

 La Sagrada Familia

 The church has been under construction for over 100 years (the groundbreaking was in 1882 and is supposed to be done in 2030! ).
-Gaudi was a devout Catholic and worked on this project for the last ten years.
+Gaudi was a devout Catholic who had worked on this project for ten years.
 When construction began on La Sagrada Familia, it was considered a simple Roman Catholic church.

 Casa Batllo